Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Northern Lights Myths

-The aurora has been around for a lot longer than our scientific understanding of the phenomena.
+The aurora has been around for a lot longer than our scientific understanding of the phenomenon.
 When there is no rational explanation for something, myths and stories will inevitably step in to fill the gap.
-With the aurora viewable from many different places in the Northern Hemisphere, many different explanations have existed.
+With the aurora visible from many places in the Northern Hemisphere, many explanations have existed.

 The Greeks believed that Aurora was the sister of Helios and Selene.
 They were the gods of the sun and the moon.
 The lights resulted from her chariot racing across the sky to alert her siblings of the coming dawn.
 In China, the lights were the result of fire-breathing dragons, fighting high up in the atmosphere.
 The Estonians believed they were a magnificent carriage carrying celestial guests to a heavenly wedding.

-In other cultures, the Northern Lights strongly associate with childbirth.
-Some tribes believe that they relieve the pain of childbirth while the Japanese believed that a child conceived beneath the aurora would have good fortune.
-In Native American tribes, they represent everything from the fire of creation to the spirits of the dead while in Finland, they are allegedly caused by the firefox running across the ice so fast that he causes sparks to fly up into the sky.
+In other cultures, the Northern Lights are strongly associated with childbirth.
+Some tribes believe that they relieve the pain of childbirth, while the Japanese believed that a child conceived beneath the aurora would have good fortune.
+In Native American tribes, they represent everything from the fire of creation to the spirits of the dead, while in Finland, they are allegedly caused by the fire fox running across the ice so fast that it causes sparks to fly up into the sky.

 Northern Lights Novels

 British author Philip Pullman took up the idea of the Northern Lights having an association with the spirits of the dead in his trilogy of novels, “His Dark Materials.”
-For Pullman, the Northern Lights formed by a mysterious substance called “dust,” and they form a bridge between multiple realities.
-The first novel in the series originally called “The Northern Lights” (1995), released in America as “The Golden Compass.”
+For Pullman, the Northern Lights are formed by a mysterious substance called “dust” and serve as a bridge between multiple realities.
+The first novel in the series, originally called “The Northern Lights” (1995), was released in America as “The Golden Compass.”
 “The Subtle Knife” was released in 1997.
 “The Amber Spyglass” followed in 2000.
 The first book became a major Hollywood movie.
-It starred Nicole Kidman in 2007 and is currently a TV series by the BBC in Britain.
+It starred Nicole Kidman in 2007 and is currently a BBC TV series in Britain.

-There have also been several other novels with the title Northern Lights.
-These include books by writers such as Tim O’Brien, Howard Norman, Jennifer Donnelly and the New York Times best-selling author, Nora Roberts.
+There have also been several other novels titled Northern Lights.
+These include books by writers such as Tim O’Brien, Howard Norman, Jennifer Donnelly, and the New York Times best-selling author, Nora Roberts.

 Northern Lights Songs